ingerbergom/ingerbergom/README.md

 ### Tools & Tech I Like

-I work across the full data pipeline — from cleaning and wrangling to visualization and delivery.
+I work across the full data pipeline, from cleaning and wrangling to visualization and delivery.
 I regularly use many of these tools, and have working proficiency with the rest:

 - **Languages & Tools**: R, SQL, Quarto, Tableau, Git, Stata, SPSS
 - **Databases & Data**: Oracle, NoSQL, IPEDS, National Student Clearinghouse